automotive-grade-linux/docs-sources/docs/getting-started/machines/raspberrypi.md

 section highlights some common configurations that are useful when building any AGL image.

-For the Raspberry PI platforms, you need to take an additional configuration step if you want to include any packages under a commercial license.
+For the Raspberry Pi platforms, you need to take an additional configuration step if you want to include any packages under a commercial license.